bshen95/Improving-TCH/README.md

 Compiling and Running
 ===========================================================
-EPS is currently using Cmake to compile, you need to modify CMakeLists.txt based on your machine setting.
+Improved TCH is currently using Cmake to compile.
+You need to modify CMakeLists.txt based on your machine setting.
 After that, run "make fast" to compile.

-Currently, we provide three bash scripts to quickly reproduce the experimental results reported in paper [1].
+Currently, we provide two bash scripts to quickly reproduce the experimental results reported in paper [2].

-- bash preprocessing.sh [MAP_NAME] <br />
+- bash run_all_preprocessing.sh [DATASET_NAME] <br />
-e.g., run "bash preprocessing.sh dao"
+e.g., run "bash run_all_preprocessing.sh dataset/NY"
-This bash command creates all the indexes (visibility graph, CPD) needed for End Point Search for all the maps in the benchmark suite (dao).
+This bash command creates all the indexes (e.g., TCH, STCH, MTCH, landmarks and (R)TCPDs) needed for Improved TCH.

-- bash benchmark_EPS.sh [MAP_NAME] <br />
+- bash run_all_experiments.sh [DATASET_NAME]  <br />
-e.g., run "bash benchmark_EPS.sh dao"
+e.g., run "bash run_all_experiments.sh dataset/NY"
-This bash command simply runs EPS [1] and Polyanya [2] for all the maps in the benchmark suite (dao) using the queries taken from MovingAI.
+This bash command simply runs all the algorithms described in [2] using randomly generated queries.

-- bash clean_index.sh <br />
-e.g., run "bash clean_index.sh".
-This bash command simply  delete all the indexes for all benchmark suites
+It will automatically output the query performance of each algorithm into the directory: dataset/NY/results/performance.
+For specific algorithm, please see ./run_experiments.cpp for detail.

 Contact
 ===========================================================